Evidence Level

 19 healthy males.

 Both 5 g and 10 g GABA increased GH levels vs placebo.
-CRITICAL CAVEAT: doses far higher than commercial supplements.
+Critical caveat: doses far higher than commercial supplements.
 The GH-stimulation effect is widely cited in bodybuilding marketing — but doses typically used in supplements (100-500 mg) are 10-100× lower than the 5-10 g doses showing GH effects.
-Also: GH effects of acute oral amino acids generally do NOT translate to meaningful long-term physique outcomes.
+Also: GH effects of acute oral amino acids generally do not translate to meaningful long-term physique outcomes.

 Side effects and drug interactions